BBrav0/Group50/README.md

 # Group50
+Team name:
 Final project group 50 for Big Ideas
-Team name:

 Team members and their email addresses:
 -Benjamin Bravo bmb178@pitt.edu
+-Elliott Finney edf30@pitt.edu

 Description and links to the datasets used: